History of City

 True to its history of boom and bust, in the 50’s the town became overrun with jeeps, caterpillar tractors, and men with Geiger counters in hand in search of yellow-cake uranium.

 Changing of the Times

 A new boom erupted on the Western Slope and on out into Utah.
 Speculators swarmed over the mesas and canyons.
-In addition, a major strike of oil was hit to the southwest in Aneth, Utah.
+In addition, a major oil strike was hit to the southwest in Aneth, Utah.
 The downtown surged and expanded.
-Every vacant downtown lot was filled in with a building and the heart of the community swelled to service the needs of the land speculators, promoters, transient workers and newcomers to the area.
+Every vacant downtown lot was filled in with a building and the heart of the community swelled to service the needs of the land speculators, promoters, transient workers, and newcomers to the area.
 New power groups entered the community and diverted its development to meet their needs.
 Old timers found the character of their community changing.
-Local merchants were threatened by large chain stores and worked hard to improve their merchandising and their storefronts in order to compete.
+Local merchants were threatened by large chain stores and worked hard to improve their merchandising and storefronts in order to compete.
 Suburbs of trailer parks spread out in and around town.
 Better water systems and social services were needed.
-Main Street was finally paved in the 50’s and U.S Highway 160 linked up with Gallup, New Mexico to the south.
+Main Street was finally paved in the 50’s and U.S. Highway 160 linked up with Gallup, New Mexico to, the south.
 The 50’s were a time of continuous growth and change.

 It didn't take long for the boom to become a bust.
+Hard times and a slow economy hit the town once again.
 Main Street businesses were boarded up.
 Vacant houses and trailers were everywhere.
-Hard times and a slow economy hit the town once again.
 Land prices were depressed and few jobs were available.
 At the same time, however, two threads began to emerge in the economic picture of the times.
 These threads were tourism and government.
-Tourism revolved around the increased popularity of and highway access to Mesa Verde National Park with its spectacular store of Indian ruins.
+Tourism revolved around the highway access and the increased popularity of Mesa Verde National Park with its spectacular store of Indian ruins.
 Government related to the large number of personnel required to manage the vast amount of public lands in the county.

 Stabilization of the Community